irvingc/dbscan-on-spark/README.md

 ### Overview

 This is an implementation of the [DBSCAN clustering algorithm](http://en.wikipedia.org/wiki/DBSCAN) on top of [Apache Spark](http://spark.apache.org/).
-It is based on the paper from He, Yaobin, et al.
+It is loosely based on the paper from He, Yaobin, et al.
 ["MR-DBSCAN: a scalable MapReduce-based DBSCAN algorithm for heavily skewed data"](http://www.researchgate.net/profile/Yaobin_He/publication/260523383_MR-DBSCAN_a_scalable_MapReduce-based_DBSCAN_algorithm_for_heavily_skewed_data/links/0046353a1763ee2bdf000000.pdf).

+I have also created a [visual guide](http://www.irvingc.com/visualizing-dbscan) that explains how the algorithm works.

 ### Getting DBSCAN on Spark